Aquarium Polls

 Comets are prolific breeders and are bred commercially for sale to pet shops throughout the United States and elsewhere in the world.
 The most popular comet variety is known as the Sarasa, which can be recognized by the white patterning and deep red extending over the fins and body.
 Comets will often thrive in outdoor ponds but can be susceptible to fin congestions during long periods of cold weather.

-A WHITE COMET GOLDFISH
+A COMET GOLDFISH

 comet goldfish